 Termination of treatment is a role transition.
 If not carefully addressed, this could become a problem for the person.
 The goal is to leave with a new set of tools and a game plan for meeting life’s obstacles.

 IPT provides positive outcomes for many emotional and mental disorders including:

 IPT works toward improving communications skills resulting in healthy outcomes.

 Would You Like to Learn More About Mental Health and Treatment Programs?

 Our site provides a wealth of information about emotional and mental disorders.
-We also have information about different therapy approaches such as interpersonal therapy.
+We also have information about different treatment approaches such as interpersonal treatment.

 Explore our website today to watch videos that teach about improving mental health.